European Union

 europa.eu

-The EU grew out of the European Economic Community (EEC) which was established by the Treaty of Rome in 1957.
-It has created a common economic area with Europe-wide laws allowing the citizens of EU countries to move and trade in other EU countries almost the same as they do in their own.
+The EU grew out of the European Economic Community (EEC), which was formed by the Treaty of Rome in 1957.
+It has created a common economic area with Europe-wide laws, allowing the citizens of EU countries to move and trade in other EU countries almost the same as they do in their own.
 Nineteen of these countries also share the same type of money: the euro.

-The Treaty of Lisbon is the most recent treaty that says how the Union is run.
-Every member state signed to say that they each agreed with what it says.
+The Treaty of Lisbon is the most recent treaty that explains how the Union is run.
+Every member state signed it, to show that they each agreed with what it says.
 Most importantly, it says which jobs (’powers’) the Union should do for the members and which jobs they should do themselves.
 The members decide how the Union should act by voting for or against proposals.

 1. "European Commission – Frequently asked questions on languages in Europe". europa.eu.